madetech/handbook/guides/welfare/sick_leave.md

 * The Account Team will have to report you as absent without reason to the People Team by 10:30 AM if we haven't heard from you.
 They will then get in touch, and if unable to get a hold of you, will call your emergency contact at 11:30 AM.

 * If you accrue five or more days of sick leave annually, then the People Team will check in with you to find out how we can best support you.
-We want to ensure that we aren't putting you under too much pressure, or that you are unhappy with your current role.
+We want to ensure that we aren't putting you under too much pressure, and that you're not unhappy with your current role.